A Small Talk On Small Talk (2021)

 Joz Norris Is Dead.
 Long Live Mr Fruit Salad.
 (2019)

-My first full solo show since 2017, following a sold-out work-in-progress run of an early version of this show at last year's Fringe.
-The show is a nonsense exploration of anxiety and loneliness and connection via the persona of a live-action cartoon character who is wrestling with the knowledge that he doesn't exist.
-The show has also played sold-out performances at VAULT Festival, Leicester Comedy Festival, Glasgow Comedy Festival and Bath Comedy Festival.
-It's directed by Alex Hardy and co-stars Ben Target, and will be playing at the Hive throughout August at 16:40.
+My first full solo show since 2017, the show was a nonsense exploration of anxiety and loneliness and connection via the persona of a live-action cartoon character who is wrestling with the knowledge that he doesn't exist.
+The show played sold-out performances at VAULT Festival, Leicester Comedy Festival, Glasgow Comedy Festival and Bath Comedy Festival and became one of the word-of-mouth hits of the 2019 Edinburgh Fringe, selling out its entire run and transferring to an extended run at Soho Theatre.
+It won the Comedians' Choice Award for Best Show and was nominated for the Malcolm Hardee Award for Comic Originality, the Chortle Award for Best Music & Variety Act, and was longlisted for the prestigious Edinburgh Comedy Award.
+It was directed by Alex Hardy, and co-starred Ben Target.

 Ed & Joz's Deleted Scenes (2019)

-Mine and Ed's first live project; a low-effort attempt at a sketch show in which we try to reinvent ourselves as a sketch double-act and revisit all our old ideas that didn't make it into our short films and see whether any of them have legs as live sketches.
+Mine and Ed Aczel's first live project; a low-effort attempt at a sketch show in which we try to reinvent ourselves as a sketch double-act and revisit all our old ideas that didn't make it into our short films and see whether any of them have legs as live sketches.
 Highlights include "Ed & Joz Get Stuck In A Door" and "Ed Can Talk To Birds."
 Absolute nonsense.
-It will be playing at Dragonfly throughout August at 20:40.
+It played at the Edinburgh Fringe in 2019.

 A webseries from myself and Roxy Dunn adapted from her play Timmy, which I performed in last year.
 The webseries takes the characters of Tim and Judith and explores their attempts to stay friends after breaking up.
 Two episodes were written by Roxy and one by me, and it was directed by Hunter Allen and Sami Ibrahim.